 With few exceptions, financial aid will be disbursed – i.e. credited to your student account to pay for your ICOM charges (tuition, fees, other allowable charges) on the first day of classes each semester.
 If your financial aid exceeds your charges for the semester, a refund will be issued soon after — typically by the end of the same week.

-December 14, 2020 — First day of spring courses for OMSIII students — First possible financial aid disbursement for Spring semester.
+December 13, 2021 — First day of spring courses for OMSIII and OMSIV students — First possible financial aid disbursement for Spring semester.

 * Financial aid disbursement refers to the process of crediting financial aid to your student account to pay for your tuition, fees, and other charges (if applicable).
 Once your disbursement has been made, ICOM then determines if you are owed a refund.
 Depending on the refund method you selected through the student portal, you will receive a financial aid refund one to seven days AFTER your aid has paid for your ICOM charges.

 If I didn’t apply, complete my required documentation, or otherwise finalize my loan, when can I expect my financial aid disbursement/refund?

 If you apply for aid or complete your required financial aid documentation less than two weeks prior to the first day of class, you should expect your disbursement/refund to occur AFTER the first scheduled disbursement/refund date each semester.

 Once the first scheduled disbursement/refund date has passed for each semester, financial aid funds are processed and disbursed to student accounts each day, excluding federal holidays and college closures.
 Check with the Office of Financial Aid or your lender for a specific date.